SoPreoccupied/resourcehub/README.md

 Life happens, whether circumstances present as big or small, your educational journey can be altered.
 Such consideration led to the creation of this Resource Hub.

-It's purpose is to assist my community in keeping track of their resources and provide them a way to personalize their learning experience.
+It's purpose is to assist my software engineering community in keeping track of their resources and provide them a way to personalize their learning experience.

 I wholeheartedly want to thank each person who shared these resources to be compiled.
 You're awesome and appreciated!